Have you seen someone homeless who you think might need help?

 Guests who come to Open Door and need help with housing are referred to Cheltenham’s local outreach team.
 This is the same team that will be contacted by StreetLink if you make a report by their website or app.
 When Open Door is closed, StreetLink is usually the quickest way to connect someone with help.

 Members of the public should be mindful of their safety when approaching anyone they don’t know.
 However, if you should see anyone in Cheltenham or the surrounding areas who you might think need our services, and you wish to approach them, please feel free to let them know about our services and opening times.
+We can then refer them to the same team who would visit them when contacted by StreetLink.
 Anyone is welcome to join us, without referral or ID.
 We do not ask intrusive questions but are happy to help with any issues guests raise with us.

 Thank you for taking the time to help someone who needs it.